-Test cases plays an important role for any project as this is the basic step in any testing cycle.
+Test cases play an important role in any project as this is the basic step in any testing cycle.
 If anything goes wrong at this step the impression get deduce as you move forward in the testing cycle.

 A test case is a state under which a tester will decide whether an application/software system is working as it is originally established for it to do.
 It will decide whether a software program has passed or failed.

 It may take many test cases to decide that a software program is considered successful to be released.
 Test case writing plays an important role and makes a test case an important part of the test execution process.